 When do you plan to visit Barbados?
 If you are aiming to schedule a visit during a special or annual event, you are in luck because this charming and beautiful island has some of the most colorful and exciting events occurring almost every month of the year.
 To prove that anytime is a fun and exciting time to visit Barbados, we’ll look at many of its major events, but before we do, let’s just consider the main reason to visit.

 What is that?
 Apart from its beauty and the friendliness of the island’s residents, it is also noted as the most luxurious of all Caribbean destinations.
-This means you can easily find a premium accommodation in a private villa or another upscale setting, and then head out to enjoy all that the island offers.
+This means you can easily find a premium accommodation in a luxury villa or another upscale setting, and then head out to enjoy all that the island offers.

 While many areas of the world celebrate Carnival in the weeks leading up to Lent, Barbados has its own take on the Carnival concept with its Cropover festival held every August to mark the end of the sugar cane harvest.
 It is a five-week festival culminating with a grand celebration that has all of the looks of a classic Carnival event known as the Kadooment parade.
 The market in Bridgetown becomes a massive street party full of delicious foods, loads of calypso music and more.

 This annual event marks the arrival of the island’s first settlers in the 1600s, and it is a weeklong event every February.
 It features all kinds of entertainment, music and several parades.
 There are special sporting events, classic car shows, and a fantastic arts and crafts exhibition.
 It is the perfect opportunity to purchase locally made goods, taste authentic foods and really immerse yourself in the local culture.